 The 1964 Phillies are one of the more famous teams in Philadelphia history, and Bennett’s injury was likely the biggest cause of their collapse.
 He was the club’s Opening Day starter, and an ace hurler for the first half of the season before the sore shoulder took over.
 Bennett said he believed the team would have won the pennant “hands down” had his arm stayed healthy, and listed it among his biggest disappointments.
 He later recalled his shutout of the Giants in September as the best of his career, a game notable for his three strikeouts of Willie Mays.
 Mays hit just .111 (3-for-27) off Bennett in his career, and Willie McCovey was 0-for-8 with five strikeouts, while their teammate Jim Ray Hart, whom Bennett recalled decades later as a nemesis, managed a more robust .533 with three home runs.

 Bennett’s reputation for zaniness grew.
 For one thing, he carried several guns with him on the road, and often on his person.
 He told the story of shooting off several rounds with a gun one quiet spring just over the head of Boston Globe writer Will McDonough, who had written a story Bennett did not like.
-“Just trying to scare him,” he recalled, allowing that McDonough kept a wide berth thereafter.
-Then there was the time Bennett shot out the lights in his hotel room, to save getting up and turning the switch.
+“So me and Will didn’t see eye to eye for the rest of my time there,” he recalled.10 Then there was the time Bennett shot out the lights in his hotel room, to save getting up and turning the switch.

 After the 1965 season Bennett finally underwent shoulder surgery, which kept him on the disabled list until mid-July.
 A doctor finally isolated the problem— calcium had built up in a crack in the shoulder blade caused by his 1963 accident.
 Bennett recalled that pitchers tended to throw through such problems back then, but the Red Sox supported his decision to have surgery.
 Upon his return, he was actually one of the more steady members of the rotation, finishing 3-3 with a 3.24 ERA in 13 starts for an improving club that played .500 ball in the second half.